rmaicle/smart-ptr-interface/README.md

 };
 ```

-Your class is required to inherit from these classes, pass your class to it as template parameter.
+Your class is required to derive from these class templates passing your class as template parameter.
 This is called the [Curiously Recurring Template Pattern (CRTP)](https://en.wikipedia.org/wiki/Curiously_recurring_template_pattern).
-Then you have to declare the inherited class template(s) as a `friend` class.
+Then declare the inherited class template(s) as a `friend`.

 ``` cpp
 class YourClass : public create_unique_ptr<YourClass>,